 That March, the optimistic Goff boys bought “the Powell ranch on Beaver Creek” and began planting a crop, mostly popcorn, using horses.
 But they only got to live there two months before their draft notices ordered them to report at Camp Dodge.

 The 88th Division had been organized at Camp Dodge, north of Des Moines, in September 1917.
-Men were drafted for it from Minnesota, the Dakotas, Illinois, and Iowa–including the three oldest of Leora’s brothers.
+Men were sent there to train from Minnesota, the Dakotas, Illinois, and Iowa–including the three oldest of Leora’s brothers.
 In April 1918, fifteen recruits died at Camp Dodge from a virulent pneumonia.

 Merl and Jennings arrived the day before the whole camp was ordered to witness the hanging of three Blacks found guilty of rape.
 New recruits were quarantined their first week at the camp, so I don’t believe the Goff brothers had to witness the hanging.